SaberYasser/Profile/README.md

 - Cloud migration, backup, disaster recovery, and operational resilience
 - Identity and endpoint management with **Active Directory, Entra ID, Microsoft 365, and Intune**
 - Practical **GenAI/RAG integrations** for IT operations and automation
-- Codex prompt engineering and AI agents orchestration for stocks trading and investment risk management
+- Codex prompt engineering & **AI agents** orchestration for stocks trading & risk management

 ---